Hand-Picked Daily GUN DEALS, and Exclusive Coupons Codes >>>

 We weren’t worried about nukes.
 Nope, we were fantasizing about zombies.

-A scene from the 2004 zombie comedy Shaun of the Dead a predecessor to the zombie fad.
+A scene from the 2004 zombie comedy Shaun of the Dead, a predecessor to the zombie fad.
 (Photo: Rogue Pictures)

-From 2011 to roughly 2014, we saw a rise in zombie-themed guns, gear, ammo, targets, and more.
+From 2010 to roughly 2014, we saw a rise in zombie-themed guns, gear, ammo, targets, and more.
+If you were in the world of guns around that time, you couldn’t avoid it.

 So, if you’re a fan of the undead…keep reading…